K1chel/android-ai-test/README.md

      ```javascript
      "appium:deviceName": "your_device_name" // emulator-5554 is default is you're using Android SDK
      ```
-   - **Application Path**: By default there is couple APK files in app folder located in root.
-You can also paste yout APK files in this directory.
-To update file path follow next steps which are:
+   - **Application Path**: Follow next steps to correctly configure APK:

+   1. Drag and drop ANY app.APK file to app folder located in root of the application.
-   1. Navigate to the `config` folder and open the `index.js` file.
+   2. Navigate to the `config` folder and open the `index.js` file.
-   2. Locate the `appPath` variable and update its value to the path of your APK file.
+   3. Locate the `appPath` variable and update its value to the path of your APK file.
 For example:
       ```javascript
       const ANDROID_APK = path.resolve() + "/app/your_app.apk";
       ```
-   3. Save the changes to the `index.js` file.
+   4. Save the changes to the `index.js` file.

 4. **Adjust `wdOpts` Configuration**: